mchmarny/github-activity-counter/README.md

 ### Deploy the code

-> Assumes you already configured GCP account, project and gcloud
+> Assumes you already configured your GCP account, project and gcloud

-First, edit the `FN_SECRET` variable in `Makefile` to some auto-generated, opaque string.
+First, edit the `HOOK_SECRET` variable in `Makefile` to some auto-generated, opaque string.
 For example:

 ```shell
 openssl rand -base64 32